Note

 pip install git+https://github.com/LinkedEarth/Pyleoclim_util.git

-This version may contain bugs not caught by our continuous integration test suite; if so, please report them via github issues If you would like to use Jupyter Notebooks or Spyder for code development, install these packages in your environment:
+This version may contain bugs not caught by our continuous integration test suite; if so, please report them via github issues If you would like to use Spyder for code development:

 conda install spyder